jakob-bagterp/timer-for-python/docs/user-guide/index.md

 ```

 ### Automatic Start and Stop
 Alternatively, use the `with` statement for [context management](context-manager.md).
-This will automatically start and stop the Timer – and so no need to declare `timer.start()` and `timer.stop()`.
+This will automatically start and stop the clock – and so no need to declare `timer.start()` and `timer.stop()`.
 Same result as before, but less code:

 ```python linenums="1" hl_lines="3"
 from timer import Timer